taosdata/TDengine/documentation20/en/00.index/docs.md

 ## [Overall Architecture](/architecture)

 - [Data Model](/architecture#model): relational database model, but one table for one data collection point with static tags
-- [Cluster and Primary Logical Unit](/architecture#cluster): Take advantage of NoSQ architecture, highly available and horizontal scalable
+- [Cluster and Primary Logical Unit](/architecture#cluster): Take advantage of NoSQL architecture, high availability and horizontal scalability
 - [Storage Model and Data Partitioning/Sharding](/architecture#sharding): tag data is separated from time-series data, sharded by vnodes and partitioned by time
-- [Data Writing and Replication Process](/architecture#replication): records received are written to WAL, cached, with acknowledgement sent back to client, while supporting data replications.
+- [Data Writing and Replication Process](/architecture#replication): records received are written to WAL, cached, with acknowledgement sent back to client, while supporting data replications
 - [Caching and Persistence](/architecture#persistence): latest records are cached in memory, but are written in columnar format with an ultra-high compression ratio
 - [Data Query](/architecture#query): support various SQL functions, downsampling, interpolation, and multi-table aggregation